Xi Jinping arrives in Central Asia in first trip outside China since pandemic - KESQ

 Strategic pivot

-That Xi would choose Central Asia for his first trip since the beginning of the pandemic is of no surprise to analysts, who say it is intended to sends a clear message about Beijing’s foreign policy priorities.
+That Xi would choose Central Asia is intended to send a clear message about Beijing’s foreign policy priorities, say analysts, as tensions with the West build over the self-governing island of Taiwan.

 “Central Asia has always been the strategic pivot for China whenever conflicts loom in the East Asia side,” said Niva Yau, senior researcher at the OSCE Academy, a foreign policy think tank in Kyrgyzstan.